cloudblog004/fantasticfoodies/content/en/posts/1455-steps-to-make-quick-healthy-baked-chicken-nuggets.md

 - "Preheat oven to 425°F."
 - "spray baking sheet w/ olive oil spray"
 - "put the olive oil in one bowl and the breadcrumbs, Pablo, and parmesan cheese in another"
-- "Season Chicken w/ salt &amp; pepper, then put in the bowl w/ olive oil and mix well so the olive oil evenly coats all of the chicken"
+- "Season Chicken w/ salt & pepper, then put in the bowl w/ olive oil and mix well so the olive oil evenly coats all of the chicken"
 - "put chicken on baking sheet for 8-10 min. turn over then cook 4-5 min more."
 - "Ready to serve and ENJOY!"
 categories: